- Absence Policy

 Student use of the Telephone

 Students are severely restricted in their use of the telephone.
-They will not be permitted to call home for supplies, lunches, gym clothing or other forgotten items.
 The telephone is to be used only in an emergency.
 Calls must be made from the school office with permission.
 No cellular telephones are to be in student possession.
 Please do not ask a student to call home.
 If you need to communicate with your child, please do it through the school office.

 All students in grades kindergarten through eight are exposed to a form of standardized testing, with students in the third through eighth grade taking part in the ISTEP testing program.
 Testing also takes place in non ISTEP grades in order that parents and teachers may examine the progress made by students on a regular basis.